mbrenig/SheetSync/docs/index.rst

 Welcome to SheetSync!
 =====================
-A python library to create, update and delete rows of data within a google spreadsheet.
+A python library to create, update and delete rows of data in a google spreadsheet.

 .. toctree::
    :maxdepth: 4